Engee documentation

 navigation fb 2 1 en

-• Use your mouse to switch between folders and files in the address bar of the file browser.
+• Use the mouse to switch between folders and files in the address bar of the file browser.
 Each folder and file in the address bar is clickable and allows you to navigate to their contents.

 navigation fb 1 en